Australia's Big Icons

 The Big Buffalo "Charlie" starred in Crocodile Dundee I and II, bringing international fame to Australian Big Things!

-Featured on Australia Post stamps (2007) and Royal Australian Mint coins (2023), recognizing their cultural significance.
+Featured on Australia Post stamps (2007) and Royal Australian Mint coins (2023), recognizing their cultural significance as emblems of Australia.

 Several Australian big icons claim world records, including the world's biggest rocking horse and largest playable guitar!